Savory With Soul

 Reduce the heat to medium, cover, and cook 45 minutes.
 Check periodically to stir and make sure it's not boiling too hard.
 You want a strong simmer not a rolling boil that might bubble over.

 Stir and taste.
 Add more salt if needed.
-Serve hot with biscuits, corn bread, or other bread of choice and side salad.
+Serve hot with my Easy Homemade Biscuits, corn bread, or other bread of choice and side salad.

 Turkey Chili Panera Bread copycat recipe in bowl